Effective as of: December 13, 2019

 The law provides exceptions to these rights in certain circumstances.
 Where you cannot exercise one of these rights due to such an exception, we will explain to you why.

 We offer you choices regarding the collection, use, and sharing of your Personal Data and we’ll respect the choices you make.
 Please note that if you decide not to provide us with the Personal Data that we request, you may not be able to access all of the features of the Services.

-As a general rule, children are not allowed to use the Services, and we do not collect Personal Data from them.
-We define "children" as follows:
+Unless stated otherwise for a particular Service, children are not allowed to use the Services, and we do not collect Personal Data from them.
+We define “children” as follows:

 The Niantic Kids Parent Portal is operated on Niantic’s behalf by Kids Web Services (KWS), a product of SuperAwesome Trading Ltd of 40 Long Acre, London WC2E 9LG, United Kingdom, www.superawesome.tv.
 You may contact SuperAwesome directly at firstname.lastname@example.org or +44 203 668 6677 for any questions related to their handling of user information, especially parent information.
 KWS is certified by the kidSAFE Seal Program, an FTC-Approved COPPA Safe Harbor Program.
 SuperAwesome is also a valid licensee, and participating member, of the Entertainment Software Rating Board’s Privacy Certified Program (“ESRB Privacy Certified”).

 Verifiable parental consent is required for the collection, use, or disclosure of a child's Personal Data.
 Niantic will not collect, use, or disclose any Personal Data from a child if their parent or guardian does not provide such consent.
 We may ask a Child to provide a Parent’s email address in order to request this consent, and the Parent’s email address will be deleted if consent is not provided within a reasonable time.